timfulton1/hhb_app/README.md

 ## Usage

-Uppload darta using the browse button (visitors can use the demo data).
+Upload darta using the browse button (visitors can use the demo data).
 The first fitting point defaults to 6 seconds, but it should be adjusted to the first data point after time zero (exercise start) that is higher than the baseline.
 The first fitting point can be adjusted using the slider on the right.